epetenko/election-transparency/voter-accessibility/README.md

 A Summary of the voter registration laws by state:

 - **Colorado**: Online (with drivers license), mail-in, and in-person registration
 - **Texas**: Register by mail-in application (must have ink signature of applicant) only within county of residence
+-**New Jersey**: New Jersey voter registration forms are available on the [Division of Elections website](http://www.state.nj.us/state/elections/voting-information.html).
+Once completed, they must be mailed or hand-delivered to the local county commissioner or superintendent of elections, or to the New Jersey state Division of Elections.
+Each county form on the website is already labeled with the mailing address.
+There is currently no way to register to vote online in New Jersey, but residents can also register at their local Motor Vehicle Commissions, agencies offering public assistance, and a handful of other government locations, according to [Rock the Vote](http://www.rockthevote.com/get-informed/elections/state/new-jersey.html?referrer=https://www.google.com/#Registering to Vote)